This page provides information on the V-Ray Scene Exporter standalone tool.

-Open a V-Ray Standalone command prompt from Start menu > All Programs > V-Ray 4.0 for 3ds Max NNNN > Tools > V-Ray Standalone command prompt.
+Open a V-Ray Standalone command prompt from Start menu > All Programs > Chaos Group > V-Ray Adv for 3ds Max NNNN > Tools > V-Ray Standalone command prompt.
 This will run V-Ray Standalone and will display all the available options.
 For example, if you want to render an already exported .vrscene file from frames 0 to 10, you can use this command:

-The vrayExportVRScene MAXScript command can be used to export the current 3ds Max scene into a .vrscene file from the current viewport.
-The script is typically used with the name of the file to export (vrayExportVRScene <filename>).
+The vrayExportRTScene MAXScript command can be used to export the current 3ds Max scene into a .vrscene file from the current viewport.
+The script is typically used with the name of the file to export (vrayExportRTScene <filename>).
 Additional flags can be used to specify certain details of what is included in the .vrscene file.
 A few of these flags are listed below.
-For a complete list, please see the V-Ray GPU Functions section on the MAXScript page.
-Note: The exporter takes the render settings from V-Ray GPU, thus it must be the current production renderer, otherwise default rendering settings will be exported.
+For a complete list, please see the V-Ray RT Functions section on the MAXScript page.
+Note: V-Ray RT must be selected as the current ActiveShade renderer for this function to work.